ideonate/cdsdashboards/README.md

 - Data scientist creates a new Dashboard to clone their Jupyter server
 - Other logged-in JupyterHub users see the dashboard in their list
 - Click to launch as a server, using OAuth to gain access
-- User sees a safe user-friendly version of the original notebook - served by Voilà, Streamlit, Dash, Bokeh, R Shiny etc.
+- User sees a safe user-friendly version of the original notebook - served by Voilà, Streamlit, Dash, Bokeh, Panel, R Shiny etc.

 All of this works through a new Dashboards menu item added to JupyterHub's header.